The People

 Behind the Book

-Visual Edge is the product of forty years of clinical practice, twenty years of applied sports vision work in elite golf, and a writing partnership built across more than twenty golf books.
+Visual Edge is the product of forty years of clinical practice, twenty years of applied sports vision work in elite golf, a decade of competitive play at the highest amateur level, and a writing partnership built across more than twenty golf books.
 This is who wrote it, and why.

 Sports Vision Optometrist · Ireland · 40+ years clinical practice